ivankonevv/shop/README.md

 `python manage.py migrate`

-- *for the first start, you need to create a superuser:*
+- *For the first start, you need to create a superuser:*
 `python manage.py createsuperuser`